MorganLevineLab/prcPhenoAge/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Here is a template code using example data (Lehne et al. 2015) available as part of this package:

 ``` r
 library(prcPhenoAge)